Learn how to make homemade hummus with this easy, 7-ingredient hummus recipe! It comes together in minutes, and it's SUPER creamy, smooth & fresh.

 - 5 tablespoons water, or as needed to blend

-- Optional garnishes: paprika, red pepper flakes, chopped parsley
+- paprika, red pepper flakes, or parsley, for garnish

-- For serving: warmed pita bread and/or veggies
+- warm pita bread and/or veggies, for serving

 - In a high-speed blender, place the chickpeas, tahini olive oil, lemon juice, garlic, and salt.
 Use the blender baton to blend until very smooth, adding water as needed to blend, and/or to reach your desired consistency.